top of page

 Why is there no sound on the Vimeo links?

 The Vimeo links are to the video clips I've prepared for use in our gatherings to allow me to speak over them and so have no sound attached.
+These will be added to the class page at the end of each day.
 They are intended for your review only – you won't be able to. download them.

 Do I need a password to access any of the links or recordings?